About the Artist

 Vonn2_march2014_CR

-I am an artist of Catholic Sacred Art, primarily a painter and wood sculptor, although I’ve done major works in mosaic, ceramic sculpture, portraits and serigraphs.
-I have principally dedicated the gift I found I had, to the will and needs of the church; in doing so I have worked with materials that were most readily available and affordable to fulfill the requirements of the work that was needed.
+I am an artist, born in Connecticut, rooted in Puerto Rico, primarily a painter and wood carver, although I have also created significant works in mosaic, ceramic sculpture, and serigraphs.
+I have primarily dedicated the gift I found to the needs and requirements of the church; in doing so, I have worked with materials that were readily available and affordable, fulfilling the budgetary needs and the necessary work.

 I came to my art first as a tradesman, a skilled worker.
-My father was a carpenter and as a teenager I built houses with him; my brother an ironworker and so I worked on permit with him while in school.
+My father was a carpenter, and as a teenager, I assisted him in building boats and houses.
+My brother was an ironworker, and I worked with him during my college years.
+I was also a union painter, AFL-CIO, on and off for 20 years.

-I wandered a great deal as a young man (I’ve worked as a fisherman, cowboy, carpenter, mechanic, longshoreman, merchant seaman and sign-painter).
-And so it was late that I came to formal education in the university, and although I thrived there, eventually earning a Bachelor of Fine Arts degree with honors from University of Hartford while also pursuing independent studies in Mexico, I knew college was but a shelter, a stopping-off place, and that the comfort it afforded was not for me.
-I needed the challenge, the risk and even the uncertainty that drives artistic creation.
+I wandered a great deal as a young man (I’ve worked as a fisherman, ranch hand, carpenter, mechanic, longshoreman, merchant seaman, and sign-painter).
+And so, it was late that I came to formal education at the university.
+Although I thrived there, eventually earning a Bachelor of Fine Arts degree with cum laude honors from the University of Hartford while also pursuing independent studies in Mexico, I knew college was but a shelter, a stopping-off place, and that the comfort it afforded was not for me.
+I needed the challenge, the risk, and even the uncertainty that drives artistic creation.

-Early on I was inspired by the great master Michelangelo, and I’ve always been deeply moved by Catholic art ever since the first time I encountered it as a child in our local church St. Joseph’s in New London, Connecticut; the stained glass windows, the painted murals, the wood carvings of the Stations of the Cross and the marble statues of Christ, His mother Mary and His saints.
+Early on, I was inspired by the great master Michelangelo.
+I’ve always been deeply moved by religious art ever since the first time I encountered it as a young child in our local church, St. Joseph’s in New London, Connecticut; the stained glass windows, the painted murals, the wood carvings of the Stations of the Cross, and the marble statues of Christ, His mother Mary, and His saints.

 presentation of portrait of Blessed Carlos Manuel Rodríguez by artist A.VonnHartung at Pontifical North American College 29 April 2001